cert-manager/website/content/docs/usage/certificate.md

 </div>

-To create a CA Certificate with NameConstraints use the following configuration:
+To create a CA Certificate with name constraints use the following configuration:

 ```yaml
 apiVersion: cert-manager.io/v1